iranroman/Web/notes/ytasmr.md

 - The videos were randomly split by name into training, validation, and test sets.

-- The 10 second clips were randomly selected from each video based on total the length.
+- The 10-second clips were randomly selected from each video based on total the length.

 - The audio was resampled to 16kHz using librosa.
 The original sampling rate may vary depending on the video.